benchaney53/VestasTensionDataTool/README.md

    - Configure analysis parameters
    - Generate professional reports

+### Option 2: Standalone GUI Installer

+1. **Double-click** `Install-Tool.bat`
+   - Professional GUI installer (no command prompt!)
+   - Downloads latest version from GitHub
+   - Sets up everything automatically
+   - Works even if Git is not installed

+2. **Launch the installed application**
+   - Use the desktop shortcut created during installation
+   - Or run `Launch.bat` from the installation folder

 ## Requirements

+### For One-Click Launcher
 - Windows 7 or later
 - Python 3.8 or later (automatically detected)
 - Internet connection (for first-time setup only)

+### For Standalone GUI Installer
+- Windows 7 or later
+- Anaconda Python installed at `C:\ProgramData\anaconda3\python.exe`
+- Internet connection (required for download)
+- PowerShell 3.0 or later (included with Windows 7+)

 ## What's Included